Hiroshima Is Closer and Deeper Than You Think: Essential Spots for a Half-Day Tour

 Shukkeien Garden

-Located on a river island between the Motoyasu and Honkawa Rivers in central Hiroshima, Peace Memorial Park was built to commemorate the victims of the atomic bombing and to pray for lasting world peace.
+Located in central Hiroshima on a sandbar between the Motoyasu and Honkawa rivers, Peace Memorial Park was created to mourn those who lost their lives to the atomic bomb and to pray for lasting world peace.

-Within the park are many memorials, including the Cenotaph for A-bomb Victims, the Flame of Peace, and the Children’s Peace Monument adorned with thousands of paper cranes.
-Walking through the park and reflecting on these symbols brings a calm sense of contemplation.
+Throughout the park, you will find numerous monuments and memorials, including the Cenotaph for Atomic Bomb Victims, the Flame of Peace, and the Children’s Peace Monument, which is always adorned with thousands of paper cranes.
+Walking through the park while sensing the prayers and wishes imbued in each monument naturally quiets the mind and invites reflection.

-Inside the museum, you’ll find personal belongings of victims, photographs, models of the city before and after the bombing, and video testimonies.
-Each artifact carries the silent voices of those whose lives were lost or changed forever.
+Inside the museum, you will find personal belongings of victims, photographs, scale models recreating the city as it was, and video testimonies that allow you to viscerally experience what happened.
+Each item seems to carry the voices of those whose daily lives were stolen away.

 Hiroshima Peace Memorial Museum Access Information